 In this article, we will show you why USB drives become inaccessible on Windows 10/8/7, and also how to fix USB drive not accessible error in different ways.

 How to fix USB drive is not accessible error on Windows 10 without data loss?

-Method 1: Recover data from the inaccessible USB drive.
+Method 1: Recover lost data from the inaccessible USB drive.

-Step-by-step guide to recover data from inaccessible USB drive with iBoysoft Data Recovery.
+Step-by-step guide to recover lost data from inaccessible USB drive with iBoysoft Data Recovery.

 Step 1: Free download iBoysoft Data Recovery and install it on Windows 10.